Classical models may be a better explanation of the Jiuzhang 1.0 Gaussian Boson Sampler than its targeted squeezed light model: Validation tests

 In terms of the cross-entropy difference $\Delta E(C)$~\cite{villalonga2021efficient}, $r_\text{HOG}(C) = \left[1 + \exp(L\Delta E(C))\right]^{-1}$ and, for increasing $L$, the conditions $r_\text{HOG}(C)\rightarrow 1$ and $r_\text{HOG}(C)\rightarrow 0$ are equivalent to $\Delta E(C)<0$ and $\Delta E(C)>0$, respectively.

-In Fig.~\ref{fig:hog_entropies} we show the results for the HOG test, in terms of $\Delta E(C)$, for the Juizhang 1.0 and Juizhang 2.0 experiments.
+In Fig.~\ref{fig:hog_entropies} we show the results for the HOG test, in terms of $\Delta E(C)$, for the Jiuzhang 1.0 and Jiuzhang 2.0 experiments.
 The parameters used in the calculation of the grouped click probabilities were the same as those used in the computation of the Bayesian test (see Appendix~\ref{app:drummond}).
 The ranges of click numbers considered here, as well as the corresponding $L$, were also the same as in the case of the Bayesian test.
-The results for the $\nu =0.975$ configuration of Juizhang 2.0 are not shown due to the lack of experimental samples in the range of click numbers considered.
+The results for the $\nu =0.975$ configuration of Jiuzhang 2.0 are not shown due to the lack of experimental samples in the range of click numbers considered.

-As can be seen in Fig.~\ref{fig:hog_entropies}, for the Juizhang 1.0 experiment, we get inconclusive results as $\Delta E(C)$ changes sign depending on the total click number sector $C$.
-For all the configurations of Juizhang 2.0, we consistently find that the experimental samples have higher ground truth probability than the squashed states samples, even for setups in the high photon number density regime, in agreement with the results of the Bayesian test.
-Additionally, contrary to the case of the Bayesian test, the cross-entropy difference $\Delta E(C)$ does not consistently approach zero with increasing $\nu$.
+As can be seen in Fig.~\ref{fig:hog_entropies}, for the Jiuzhang 1.0 experiment, we get inconclusive results, as $\Delta E(C)>0$ for $C=22$ but has a negative sign for the remaining click numbers (for the test to be conclusive $\Delta E(C)$ must have the same sign for all the $C$ considered).
+For all the configurations of Jiuzhang 2.0, we consistently find that the experimental samples have higher ground truth probability than the squashed states samples, even for setups in the high photon number density regime, in agreement with the results of the Bayesian test.
+Additionally, contrary to the case of the Bayesian test, the cross-entropy difference $\Delta E(C)$ does not differ from zero by a progressively smaller margin with increasing $\nu$.

+It is important to mention that although the present model cannot generate samples that outperform the experimental results at the HOG test, a modified version of the squashed states hypothesis, which includes corrections to the input mean photon numbers and the transmission matrix of the interferometer (as proposed in Ref.~\cite{drummond2022simulating}), might be able to generate classical samples with higher ground truth probability than the experimental samples.
+Additionally, this modified model might also lead to more accurate results for the Bayesian test and the comparison of click cumulants.